-After a good period, while the fashion sphere tried to detach itself from the subject, it awakens now fascinated by the concept of “reality”, particularly by the one of “real woman”.
-It is the new obsession, which creates new endeavors that leave many simply mystified…
+After a good period, while the fashion sphere tried to detach itself from the subject, it awakens now fascinated by the concept of “reality”, particularly by the one of real woman.
+It is the new obsession, which creates new endeavours that leave many simply mystified…

 The omnipresence in the fashion landscape (magazines, advertising campaigns, and social media) of the young sylph mannequins started a wave of frustrations.
 Accused by incitement for anorexia, blamed by creating inferiority complexes among “normal” women, suspected by promoting “unrealistic” morphologies, the feminine press and fashion brands started to provoke violent reactions from readers and, obviously, from consumers.

 And if the culprits are trying to adapt, delivering once in a while a special edition dedicated to plus-size mannequins, a “black issue” or other similar versions dedicated to a certain type of minority physique, the mannequins are still considered too skinny, too tall, too androgynous, too lacked of imperfections, insufficiently voluptuous, and so on.
 It appears that the problem is more tied to the status of “professional model” of women that are photographed in magazines, and less connected to their morphology.